zerobranch/SwipeLayout/README.md

-SwipeLayout.openRight() - execute swipe to the left SwipeLayout.openRightCompletely() - execute swipe to the right to the end of the screen SwipeLayout.openLeftCompletely() - execute swipe to the left to the end of the screen SwipeLayout.isClosed() - is the main view in the default state SwipeLayout.isMoving() - is the main view in the moving
+SwipeLayout.openRight() - execute swipe to the left SwipeLayout.openRightCompletely() - execute swipe to the right to the end of the screen SwipeLayout.openLeftCompletely() - execute swipe to the left to the end of the screen SwipeLayout.close(false) - cancel swipe, return the main view to its original state without animation SwipeLayout.openLeft(false) - execute swipe to the right without animation SwipeLayout.openRight(false) - execute swipe to the left without animation SwipeLayout.openRightCompletely(false) - execute swipe to the right to the end of the screen without animation SwipeLayout.openLeftCompletely(false) - execute swipe to the left to the end of the screen without animation SwipeLayout.isClosed() - is the main view in the default state SwipeLayout.isMoving() - is the main view in the moving
 ```